gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-attributes.md

 `gl.enableVertexAttribArray`) **per attribute**.

 You can see it's arguably a good thing to use vertex array objects.
 To use them though often requires more organization.
-For example let's stay you want to draw a cube with `gl.TRIANGLES` with one shader and then again with `gl.LINES` with a different shader.
+For example let's say you want to draw a cube with `gl.TRIANGLES` with one shader and then again with `gl.LINES` with a different shader.
 Let's say when you draw with triangles you use normals for lighting so you declare attributes in your shader like this: